 A departure from the norm

-AWS Training & Certifications have made a number of novel decisions in developing their latest offering.
+AWS Training & Certifications have made a number of novel decisions in developing their latest offering: Migrating to AWS.

 Firstly, it's only two days long.